-(3) Access for Children
+(2) Access for Children

-Children under 14 years of age may be admitted to the reading rooms only on the signature of an accompanying adult who accepts responsibility for the child during their visit and on condition that the child remains at all times with the responsible adult.
-All rules apply equally to children, and they will be asked to leave if the rules are broken, e.g. through noise or disturbance to other readers.
-Admittance will be allowed for children under the age of 14 only at the discretion of the Enquiry Service Manager.
+Children under 14 years of age may be admitted to the Document Reading Room and Map and Large Document Reading Room at the discretion on the Enquiry Service Manager and with the signature of an accompanying adult who accepts responsibility for the child during their visit and on condition that the child remains at all times with the responsible adult.
+All rules apply equally to children, and they will be asked to leave if the rules are broken, for example through noise or disturbance to other readers.

 N.B.
 All tickets are non-transferable.
 Only one current Reader's Ticket may be held per person.
 Lost or stolen tickets must be reported immediately.
-Ticket holders are responsible for any use of a ticket issued to them unless and until they have reported it stolen.
-The ticket is at all times the property of The National Archives and must be surrendered on demand.
+Ticket holders are responsible for any use of a Ticket issued to them unless and until they have reported it stolen.
+The Ticket is at all times the property of The National Archives and must be surrendered on demand.